zenpaizombie/blueprint-installer/README.md

 ## Help and support

-For help and support regarding the script itself and **not the official Pterodactyl project**, you can join the [Discord Chat](https://discord.gg/ymrxdmmw).
+For help and support regarding the script itself and **not the official Blueprint project**, you can join the [Discord Chat](https://discord.gg/ymrxdmmw).

 ## Supported installations